mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 * Comment preview!
 * Users now have the ability to change their email associated with their account.
-* New oauth code as we move closer to federation support.
+* New OAuth code as we move closer to federation support.
-* Experimental pyconfigure support for GNU-style configue and makefile deployment.
+* Experimental pyconfigure support for GNU-style configure and makefile deployment.
 * Database foundations!
 You can now pre-populate the database models.
 * Way faster unit test run-time via in-memory database.
 * All mongokit stuff has been cleaned up.
-* Fixes for non-ascii filenames.
+* Fixes for non-ASCII filenames.
 * The option to stay logged in.
-* Mediagoblin has been upgraded to use the latest `celery <http://celeryproject.org/>`_ version.
+* MediaGoblin has been upgraded to use the latest `Celery <http://celeryproject.org/>`_ version.
 * You can now add jinja2 extensions to your config file to use in custom templates.
 * Fixed video permission issues.
-* Mediagoblin docs are now hosted with multiple versions.
+* MediaGoblin docs are now hosted with multiple versions.
-* We removed redundent tooltips from the STL media display.
+* We removed redundant tooltips from the STL media display.
 * We are now using itsdangerous for verification tokens.